GKalliatakis/Adventures-in-deep-learning/README.md

 ## State-of-the-art Deep Learning publications, frameworks & resources

 ### Overview
 Deep convolutional neural networks have led to a series of breakthroughs in large-scale image and video recognition.
-This repository aims at presenting an elaborate list of the latest state-of-the-art works on the field of Deep Learning since 2013.
+This repository aims at presenting an elaborate list of the latest works on the field of Deep Learning since 2013.

-**_This is going to be an evolving repository and I will keep updating it (at least once every two weeks)_**.
+**_This is going to be an evolving repository and I will keep updating it (at least twice monthly)_**.

 ---